sriramlab/FAME/README.md

 cmake ..
 make
 ```
-The compiling time should be less than 1 minute.
+The compilation time should be less than 1 minute.

 ## Parameters